-Computer Science students are eligible for writing support, including citing sources, via either the campus University Writing Labs or the Technical Communications Writing Center.
-You can make appointments and find details at the left of guide page: WRITE, CITE, MANAGE DATA .
+Computer Science students are eligible for writing support, including citing sources, via the campus University Writing Labs, and can take classes in the Technical Communication program.
+You can make appointments and find details via links at guide page "Write, cite, manage data".

 Most library resources are "IP-filtered".
 Off the campus network, use one of the 3 methods listed below to access a resource.